Short-time universal scaling in an isolated quantum system after a quench: Conclusions

 \section{Conclusions}

 The RG analysis presented here demonstrates in a simple setting the emergence of a novel scaling behavior after a deep quench of an isolated quantum system.
-This phenomenon, due entirely to elastic dephasing, is an example of a macroscopic short-time non-thermal fixed point; the corresponding behavior of various physical observables is controlled by a universal exponent $\theta$, which we calculated at the first order in a dimensional expansion.
-The non-thermal fixed point is eventually destabilized by the dynamics itself, which crosses over towards a different thermal-like regime before eventual thermalization occurs, the latter being driven by dissipative terms generated in the effective action.
+This phenomenon, due entirely to elastic dephasing, is an example of a macroscopic short-time non-thermal fixed point; the corresponding behavior of various physical observables is controlled by a universal exponent $\theta$, which we calculated at the first order in a dimensional expansion [see Eq.~\reff{eq:theta}].
+The non-thermal fixed point is eventually destabilized towards a thermal regime, driven by dissipative terms generated in the effective action.

-As the scaling regime unveiled here occurs at short times, its numerical investigation should not be hampered by the computational limitations which typically prevent the investigation of the post-quench dynamics at long times.
-In addition, our predictions can be tested, e.g., in experimental realizations of the Bose-Hubbard model, belonging to the $O(2)$ universality class.
-This model can be actually simulated via ultra-cold atoms in optical lattices \cite{GreinerMandel02,Bakr2009,Bakr2010} or strongly correlated photons/polaritons in arrays of optical cavities \cite{CarusottoRMP}.
-Remarkably, in recent experiments, systems with $SU(n)$ symmetry have been successfully realized~\cite{Gorshkov2010, Zhang14}.
-These may also serve as possible testing ground to probe the emergence of a short-time universal collective behavior.
+As the scaling regime unveiled here occurs at macroscopic short times, its numerical investigation should not be hampered by the computational limitations which typically prevent the investigation of the post-quench dynamics at long times.

 \acknowledgments The authors thank I.~Carusotto, M.~Marcuzzi, and A.~Silva for invaluable discussions.
 MT and AM were supported by NSF-DMR 1303177.

 \emph{Note.-- }A. C. and M. T. contributed equally to this work.